Mrmaeazadi/MCSM-MinecraftServerManager/README.md

 ### Install
 1. Go to **[Releases](../../releases/latest)**
-2. Download the latest installer (or portable zip, if you publish one)
+2. Download the latest installer
-3. Run the installer / extract and open the app
+3. Run the installer and open the app
 4. Create or select a server
 5. Hit **Start** and you’re in